WebOfTrustInfo/verifiable-news/sketchpad.md

   }
 }
 ```
-A `reason` field can specify the reason for the supersession or versioning.
+A `reason` field can specify the reason for the supersession.

 ```json
 {